magictomagic/MagicAnchor/README.md

 - [x] Enable ignore files and directory from vscode settings, defaultly ignore directory such as `node_modules`

 ### 0.0.3 TODO
-- [ ] fixed: must reload to update configuration
+- [ ] Enable select Current File or Whole Working directory
-- [ ] fixed: cannot take effect to ignore on files
+- [x] fixed: cannot take effect to ignore on files
 - [ ] refactor project

 ### 0.0.4 TODO
 - [ ] Enable delete, change.
-- [ ] Enable select Current File or Whole Working directory

 - [ ] add licences and use git to release